germangar/whook/README.md

 **sell or short** - places sell order.<br>
 **position or pos** - goes to a position of the given value.
 Use a positive value for Long and a negative value for Short.<br>
 **close** - closes the position (position 0 also does it).<br>
 **limit:[customID]:[price]** - Combined with buy/sell commads creates a limit order.
-The three fields must be separated by a colon with no spaces.
-CustomID is required and must always be different<br>
+The three fields must be separated by a colon with no spaces.<br>
+Every limit order must have assigned its own unique ID so it can be identified for cancelling it<br>
 **cancel:[customID]** - Cancels a limit order by its customID.
 The symbol is required in the order.<br>
 **cancel:all** - Special keyword which cancels all orders from that symbol at once.<br>